Naturalness and the Status of Supersymmetry: MODEL FRAMEWORKS

 As evident from \figref{spectrum_constraints}, naturalness most stringently restricts the masses of scalars with large Yukawa couplings, since these are most strongly coupled to the Higgs sector.
 At the same time, experimental constraints are most stringent for scalars with small Yukawa couplings, since light fermions are most easily produced and studied.
 This suggests that light fermions have heavy superpartners and vice versa, which provides a promising way to reconcile naturalness with flavor and CP constraints~\cite{Drees:1985jx,Dine:1990jd,Dimopoulos:1995mi, Pomarol:1995xc}.
 A representative spectrum for such models, known as ``effective supersymmetry''~\cite{Cohen:1996vb} or, alternatively, ``more minimal supersymmetry'' or ``inverted hierarchy models,'' is shown in \figref{spectrum_effective}.

-The effective supersymmetry spectrum may be realized in many ways~\cite{Cohen:1996vb,Dvali:1996rj,Binetruy:1996uv, Mohapatra:1996in,Nelson:1997bt,Agashe:1998zz,Kaplan:1998jk, Hisano:1998tm,Kaplan:1999iq,Everett:2000hb,Feng:1998iq, Bagger:1999ty,Bagger:1999sy,Krippendorf:2012ir}.
+The effective supersymmetry spectrum may be realized in many ways~\cite{Cohen:1996vb,Dvali:1996rj,Binetruy:1996uv, Mohapatra:1996in,Nelson:1997bt,Agashe:1998zz,Kaplan:1998jk, Hisano:1998tm,Kaplan:1999iq,Everett:2000hb,Feng:1998iq, Bagger:1999ty,Bagger:1999sy,Krippendorf:2012ir,Badziak:2012rf}.
 For example, if there is an extra anomalous or non-anomalous U(1) gauge group under which the first two generations are charged, but the third generation is neutral, the first two generation sfermions may receive additional contributions to their mass.
 The U(1) symmetry may also allow fermion masses for the third generation, but forbid masses for the first and second, naturally explaining the inverted hierarchy structure.
 Alternatively, the split sparticle spectrum may be radiatively generated~\cite{Feng:1998iq,Bagger:1999ty,Bagger:1999sy}.
 All sparticle masses may begin at $\sim 10~\tev$ at the GUT scale, but for particular GUT-scale boundary conditions, those with large Yukawa couplings may be driven to low values at the weak scale.
 In these scenarios, the large Yukawa coupling produces both heavy fermions and light sfermions, again naturally explaining the inverted hierarchy structure.

 Effective supersymmetry predates not only the Higgs discovery, but even the most stringent LEP limits on the Higgs mass, and was not originally intended to explain the large Higgs boson mass.
-As discussed in \secref{higgs}, the Higgs boson mass may be consistent with sub-TeV stops, but only in the highly fine-tuned case when there is large left-right mixing.
+As discussed in \secref{higgs}, the Higgs boson mass may be consistent with sub-TeV stops, but only in the highly fine-tuned case when there is large left-right mixing; for a recent discussion of this in the context of effective supersymmetry, see Ref.~\cite{Badziak:2012rf}.
 Alternatively, more minimal supersymmetry may be made less minimal by adding extra fields to raise the Higgs mass; see, \eg, Refs.~\cite{Barger:2006dh,Ellwanger:2009dp}.
 Effective supersymmetry with this extension has attracted renewed attention, sometimes under the confusingly generic moniker ``natural supersymmetry,'' as a strategy to reconcile naturalness with LHC constraints~\cite{Kitano:2006gv}.

 In effective supersymmetry, the first and second generation sfermions are beyond the reach of the LHC, but gluinos, stops, and sbottoms may be within reach.
 The most promising collider signals are therefore direct stop and sbottom squark production, or gluinos with top- and bottom-rich cascade decays~\cite{Baer:2010ny}.
 Effects in low-energy $B$ physics may also be accessible~\cite{Cohen:1996sq}.
 Finally, new particles added to raise the Higgs mass may have associated signals.